 To solve the above problems, we can improve the calculation formula of similar measures.
 Then to avoid the problem of missing information, we hope that the constructed model does not involve the computation of fuzzy numbers.
 The risk assessment process involves the processing of information about different risk factors and generation of a reasonable, comprehensive, evaluation based on all available information.
 To some extent, the process of risk assessment can be regarded as a process of multi-source information fusion.

-Evidence theory [57] is often used in information fusion applications: an important part of evidence theory is how to construct the mass function, which represents the degree of evidential support for an event.
+Evidence theory [59] is often used in information fusion applications.
+An important part of evidence theory is how to construct the mass function, which represents the degree of evidential support for an event.
 In fuzzy risk analysis, it is the degree of support of the risk factor information to the risk event belonging to each risk grade.
-The similarity measure represents the degree of similarity between two fuzzy numbers, if the risk factor information is expressed as a fuzzy number (i.e., a membership function), and the risk levels can be expressed by other fuzzy numbers, then the similarity measure can be considered as the degree of support given by the risk factor information to the risk level.
+The similarity measure indicates the degree of similarity between two fuzzy numbers, if the risk factor information is expressed as a fuzzy number (i.e., a membership function), and the risk levels can be expressed by other fuzzy numbers, then the similarity measure can be considered as the degree of support given by the risk factor information to the risk level.
 Therefore, there is some connection between the similarity measure and the mass function, it is reasonable to deduce the mass function of evidence theory by similarity measure.
 Therefore, we can first calculate the similarity measure between the risk assessment index and different risk levels, then the assessment result can be determined by evidence theory to fuse multi-source information.
 The specific steps required are as follows:

-Step 1: construct a set of linguistic terms and its corresponding generalised trapezoidal fuzzy numbers.
+Step 1: Construction of a set of linguistic terms and its corresponding generalised trapezoidal fuzzy numbers.
 For risk analysis in tunnel engineering, this is generally divided into four risk levels, which is different from the nine levels described above.
-Referring to the classification of existing tunnel water in-rush risk assessment level [58], the risk levels are as listed in Table 2.
+Referring to the classification of existing tunnel water in-rush risk assessment level [60], the risk levels are as listed in Table 2.

 Table 2.
-Risk levels: water in-rush risk evaluation in a tunnel
+Risk levels for water in-rush risk evaluation in a tunnel